 What does my IT team have to do?

 Your IT team can configure your DNS provider for your new BlueConic hostname(s).
 You can elect to email the instructions from BlueConic to register your new first-party hostname(s) with your DNS provider.
 BlueConic will also send email status updates to these addresses.
+You or your IT team needs to place these DNS records with your DNS provider within 14 days after creating the BlueConic hostname.
 See instructions for IT teams to register DNS records here.

 Where can I find the DNS records for my BlueConic hostnames?